joshbegley/nyt-latest/previous.md

 `The indefinite strike, the first in the electronics company’s history, comprised only a sliver of its labor force and lasted less than a month.`\
 https://nytimes.com/2024/08/05/business/samsung-workers-end-strike.html

-**Markets Around the World Are Rattled by Fears of Slowing U.S. Growth**\
+**Markets Around the World Are Jolted by Fears of Slowing U.S. Growth**\
-`Stocks in Asia tumbled, led by Japan, where declines triggered “circuit breakers” meant to calm rapid moves.
-European and U.S. markets were set for declines.`\
+`A rout that began in Asia continued in Europe, and U.S. stocks are set to fall.
+Japan’s benchmark index logged its worst single-day point decline.`\
 https://nytimes.com/2024/08/05/business/global-stocks.html